NbAiLab/AltMorph/README.md

 # AltMorph: Context-Aware Norwegian Morphological Alternative Generator

-**AltMorph** is a sophisticated tool for expanding Norwegian text by finding morphological alternatives for each word.
-It combines the Ordbank API with advanced NLP techniques to provide contextually appropriate word alternatives.
+**AltMorph** is a tool for expanding Norwegian text by finding morphological alternatives for each word.
+It combines the Ordbank API with NLP techniques to provide alternatives that fit the surrounding context.

 ## ✨ Features

-- **🎯 Context-sensitive filtering**: Intelligently handles ambiguous cases using BERT-based acceptability scoring
+- **🎯 Context-sensitive filtering**: Uses BERT-based acceptability scoring for ambiguous cases
-- **📚 Comprehensive lemma coverage**: Finds all valid morphological forms from multiple lemmas
+- **📚 Lemma coverage**: Finds morphological forms across multiple lemmas
-- **🔍 Position-specific analysis**: Analyzes each word occurrence in its specific syntactic context
+- **🔍 Position-specific analysis**: Looks at each word in its syntactic context
-- **⚡ Intelligent caching**: Dramatic performance improvements with persistent file-based caching
+- **⚡ Caching**: Persistent file-based caching to improve performance
 - **🗣️ Multiple verbosity levels**: From silent operation to detailed pipeline insights
 - **🌐 Language support**: Norwegian Bokmål (`nob`) and Nynorsk (`nno`)
-- **🧠 POS-aware**: Uses NbAiLab BERT models for accurate part-of-speech tagging
+- **🧠 POS-aware**: Uses NbAiLab BERT models for part-of-speech tagging
-- **🚀 Parallel processing**: Efficient concurrent API calls
+- **🚀 Parallel processing**: Runs concurrent API calls

 ## 🛠️ Installation